Questions most people have about paying for college.

 I've heard there's scholarship money out there.
 How do I find it?

-SunTrust is pleased to offer our very own Off To College Scholarship Sweepstakes - a FREE scholarship sweepstakes that includes a chance to win a $500 scholarship.
-In addition, we provide you with links to other web sites that can help you search for additional scholarship and grant money.Back to Top
+For starters, SunTrust offers the Off To College Scholarship Sweepstakes enter every two weeks for a chance to win a $500 scholarship.
+In addition, check out these links to help you search for additional scholarship and grant money.Back to Top

 My parents make decent money.
 Can I still get financial aid?